DoctorMcKay/node-internet-relay-chat/README.md

 ## whois(nick)

 Sends a request to the IRC server for a user's information.
 The `whois` event will be emitted when the full response is received.

+## userHasMode(channel, nick, mode)

+Returns `true` if a `nick` has an access `mode` in a `channel`, or `false` if we're not in that channel, the nick in question is not in that channel, or it doesn't have the access mode.

+For example, to check if a user named "foo" is an op in #channel, you'd pass `channel = "#channel"`, `nick = "foo"`, `mode = "o"`

+**Note:** If the user received this access mode before we entered the channel and their highest mode when we last got NAMES (which was when we entered the channel unless you called `updateChannelNames`) was higher, this will return `false`.

+For example, user "foo" received +ov before we entered the channel, so they were a voiced op.
+When we entered, we only saw @ so we only know them as an op.
+If they have since been set -o, we don't know about the +v mode so we think that they have no access at all.

 # Line Object